brettwooldridge/HikariJSON/README.md

 ![](https://github.com/brettwooldridge/HikariJSON/wiki/bench1.png)

-<span style="color: red;">Note: These are extremely early results and do not reflect our final goals.</span>
+*Note: These are extremely early results and do not reflect our final goals.*